aditirai-ux/vehicle-builder/README.md

 ## Contributing

 While this is an open-source project, it is original work.
 Please be mindful when contributing and follow the code of conduct outlined in the Contributor Covenant (https://www.contributor-covenant.org/)

+## Video

+A detailed explanation of the app's functionality is shown in the following video walkthrough: https://drive.google.com/file/d/10W5VbHtFWtrsQE35O4haMJenwx9xjC7F/view?usp=sharing

 ## Tests